pocketpy/pocketpy/docs/features/basic.md

 # basic

-The following table shows the basic features of PocketPy with respect to [CPython](https://github.com/python/cpython).
+The following table shows the basic features of pkpy with respect to [cpython](https://github.com/python/cpython).
 The features marked with `YES` are supported, and the features marked with `NO` are not supported.

 | Name            | Example                         | Supported |